The Royal Botanic Garden Edinburgh welcomes all visitors whatever their specific requirements.

 - There are three accessible toilets in the John Hope Gateway.
 Please refer to our access statement.

-Our team of volunteer Garden Guides conduct tours around the Garden at 11.00hrs and 14.00hrs every day, from 1 April to 30 October.
+Our team of volunteer Garden Guides conduct tours around the Garden at 11am every day, from 1 April to 30 October.
 Tours last 90 minutes and we always try to tailor the tour to meet the specific needs of the group.
-If you would like to enjoy a guided tour, please call in advance to discuss your needs on 0131 248 2909.
+Find out more.

 The Royal Botanic Garden Edinburgh is one of the leading botanic gardens in the world.
 It is largely accessible to wheelchair users, with marked routes, and its public buildings have level or ramped ground floor access.
 There are tarmac paths in most places.
 Any paths which are not wheelchair accessible are sign-posted.
 Beware that some of the Garden’s paths can be a little steep, due to the gradient and/or camber.